Tomosynthesis: Differences from other imaging modalities

 Digital tomosynthesis combines digital image capture and processing with simple tube/detector motion as used in conventional computed tomography (CT).
 However, though there are some similarities to CT, it is a separate technique.
 In modern (helical) CT, the source/detector makes at least a complete 180-degree rotation about the subject obtaining a complete set of data from which images may be reconstructed.
 Digital tomosynthesis, on the other hand, only uses a limited rotation angle (e.g., 15-60 degrees) with a lower number of discrete exposures (e.g., 7-51) than CT.
 This incomplete set of projections is digitally processed to yield images similar to conventional tomography with a limited depth of field.
 Because the image processing is digital, a series of slices at different depths and with different thicknesses can be reconstructed from the same acquisition.
 However, since fewer projections are needed than CT to perform the reconstruction, radiation exposure and cost are both reduced.

 Applications

 Breast

 Digital breast tomosynthesis (DBT) is Food and Drug Administration (FDA) approved for use in breast cancer screening.
 The benefit for screening has been debated, but consensus is being reached that the technology is improving sensitivity compared to two-view digital mammography at the cost of a slightly reduced specificity (increased recall rates).
 Because the data acquired are 85 - 160 micron typical resolution, much higher than CT, DBT is unable to offer the narrow slice widths that CT offers (typically 1-1.5 mm).
 However, the higher resolution detectors permit very high in-plane resolution, even if the Z-axis resolution is less.
 Another interesting property of breast tomosynthesis is that image quality may vary substantially through the imaging volume.
+DBT reading times are much higher, compared to mammography interpretation.

 Photon-counting breast tomosynthesis has been investigated, and spectral imaging applications, such as breast density measurement and lesion characterization, have been investigated on that platform.